 Undergraduate Music Admissions

-UNCSA offers Bachelor of Music (BM) undergraduate degrees with several instruments of study in the School of Music.
-Along with your online application and required application documents, you will audition with the music faculty.
-Admission to the UNCSA School of Music program is based on a combination of your artistic and academic merits.
+UNCSA offers Bachelor of Music (B.M.) undergraduate degrees with several instruments of study in the School of Music.
+The application process includes an online application, additional documents, and audition with the music faculty.
+Admission is based on a combination of artistic and academic merits.

 Applicants should have or be on track to receive a high school diploma or equivalent with the following academic subjects: